robang74/redfishos/forum/sfos-refactoring-announce.md

   * **done**: working examples for most common cases, quick step-by-step guide to deploy the action, github branches protected for high-availability, mirror of the docker image
   * **todo**: it would be great being able to cache the docker image instead of pull it for each build.

 Finally, a list of proprietary and/or closed-source components has been started and it contains: `devel-su` completely, `silica` some files are available only.
-The sources of lipstick still need to be reviewed and tested to prove that they produce an update and fully working UI engine.
+The sources of lipstick still need to be reviewed and tested to prove that they produce an updated and fully working UI engine.

 ---